 A standby power controller will automatically reduce standby time and switch appliances off when not in use.
-You may be eligible through the Energy Saver Incentive.
+You may be eligible through Victorian Energy Upgrades.

 Installing solar panels is a great investment for your energy future.
 The initial cost will be offset by energy savings.
 See saving with solar for details.